How to run farmerbot on a Raspberry Pi

 sudo sh docker.sh

-The following instructions are especially for 32 bit operating systems, but they will work on a 64 bit OS too.
+The following instructions are only for 32 bit operating systems.
 If you do have a 64 bit OS running on your Pi, you can skip to the 64 bit instructions below.

 sudo apt update